HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Geometry/DLB.md

     return (b / length(b[0]));
 }
 ```

+However, the scale is NOT supported by DLB (Dual quaternion Linear Blending).
+By "4.2 Non-rigid Joint Transformations" of \[Kavan 2008\], we may separate the joint (bone) transform into scale transform (represented by a 3D vector) and rigid transform (represented by a unit dual quaternion).
+In the first phase, we linearly blend the 3D vector and apply the scale transform.
+In the second phase, we use the DLB (Dual quaternion Linear Blending) and apply the rigid transform.

 The DLB (Dual quaternion Linear Blending) is supported by [Autodesk 3ds Max](https://help.autodesk.com/view/3DSMAX/2017/ENU/?guid=GUID-9596F6EF-3569-44F2-8D6C-6EB58C30BEDD) and [Autodesk Maya](https://help.autodesk.com/view/MAYAUL/2017/ENU/?guid=GUID-630C335C-B63E-4F2E-A4A4-AEA1DD00B0D6).